-You can have kids in Mount & Blade 2: Bannerlord
+You can have kids in Mount and Blade 2: Bannerlord

-You can start relationships with NPCs in Mount and Blade 2: Bannerlord—and babies will be born out of that, with their facial features combining from the two parents, along with some random traits.
+You can start relationships with NPCs in Mount and Blade 2: Bannerlord—and babies are born out of that, with their facial features combining from the two parents, along with some random traits.

 As they grow older, too, the child NPCs can apparently learn skills from their parents.
 And if your player character dies?
 You can play the game as your heir instead, assuming you have one

-Mount & Blade 2: Bannerlord has a persuasion system
+Mount and Blade 2: Bannerlord has a persuasion system

 You can talk your way out of trouble in Mount and Blade 2: Bannerlord.
 The game's reputation and personality system will have an impact on how a conversation plays out—the better regarded you are, the more likely you'll be able to convince someone to do something for you.
 Charm, charisma or roguery might work, too.
 A progress bar will show you how close you are to convincing the NPC in question.

 "The persuasion system is often a gateway that leads you into the barter system," Taleworlds explained.
 "Some lords will do anything for honor, or for revenge, but most want some sort of token of your appreciation up front.
 Each successful persuasion attempt will help to reduce the monetary cost of the action you would like to perform when it comes to the bartering stage, whereas repeated failures might make a deal impossible to reach.
 And if you push your luck too much, then you run the risk of severely impacting your relations with NPCs in a negative way."
 Sounds like a lot can go wrong—and a detailed system.